eslint/rfcs/designs/2026-localisation-of-rule-messages/README.md

 ---

 > <a name="10-2"></a>10.2.
-What about translations for the docs and [internal error messages](https://github.com/eslint/eslint/tree/main/messages)?
+What about translations for the docs and internal strings (such as [messages](https://github.com/eslint/eslint/tree/main/messages), [services](https://github.com/eslint/eslint/blob/43677de07ebd6e14bfac40a46ad749ba783c45f2/lib/services/warning-service.js#L33), and [inline configuration directives](https://github.com/eslint/eslint/blob/43677de07ebd6e14bfac40a46ad749ba783c45f2/lib/linter/linter.js#L1074))?

 This is considered out of scope.
-Docs translations are tracked by [eslint/eslint#11512](https://github.com/eslint/eslint/issues/11512), and internal error messages are not a public API, so translations can be implemented much more easily.
+Docs translations are tracked by [eslint/eslint#11512](https://github.com/eslint/eslint/issues/11512), and internal strings are not exposed as a public API, so translations can be implemented much more easily.

 ---